 Dinner Buffet Food

 Should You Save Room For Dessert?

 Tips for Dining at 1900 Park Fare Dinner Buffet

-- Find out what time the fireworks are at the Magic Kingdom that night and plan your dinner reservations accordingly.
+- Find out what time the fireworks are happening at the Magic Kingdom the night that you want to eat at 1900 Park Fare and plan your dinner reservations accordingly.

 - Try to make a dinner reservation as soon as your dining window opens up (6 months in advance) because the best times fill up quickly.
 If you can’t book that far in advance and can’t get a reservation, don’t worry!
 Check the reservations again the day before and the morning of the day you want to eat there.
 People often overbook and have to cancel the reservation so they won’t be charged a fee.
 I’ve gotten lots of last minute reservations at popular WDW restaurants this way!